 With negotiated terms and lower interest rates, most people with a debt management plan pay their debts within three to five years.
-Debt management plans require consistent monthly payments.
-They usually take three to five years to complete, and you must agree not to use or accept any additional credit during that time.
+A debt management plan (DMP) requires consistent monthly payments and usually takes three to five years to complete.
+During this time, you must agree not to use or accept any additional credit.
 At the end of your debt management plan, your accounts will be fully liquidated and you will be debt-free.

 Weighing the pros and cons of a certain debt solution can help you understand if it would be right for you or not.
 MoneyNerd offers information services on personal debts, credit agreements, secured loans and capital release.
 With your consent, MoneyNerd can transfer you to a trusted insolvency specialist if you need debt advice.
 Deciding if a debt management plan is right for you depends on careful consideration of the pros and cons of your personal circumstances.

 If you're having difficulty paying the money you owe, a DMP might be the best option.
 It ensures that you use the advantages of the lower interest rate and the debt management plan for the intended purpose.
 A debt management plan is an agreement between you and your creditors (the companies you owe money to) to make a fixed monthly payment.
 For example, secured debt and student loans are not eligible for debt management plans, and credit counseling agencies can limit the amount of debt you can have to participate in one.